 We absolutely love The Lumberjack’s Beard!
 A lumberjack needs to make a living but how does it affect the woodland animals when he cuts down the trees, burns the leaves and branches and sends the logs down the river?
-This beautifully illustrated, entertaining and humorous story shows children how the ecosystem is impacted by tree felling and what can be done to help reduce the impact.
+This beautifully illustrated, entertaining and humorous story shows how the ecosystem is effected by tree felling and what can be done to help reduce the impact.

 The Story: Big Jim Hickory, the lumberjack, cuts down trees for a living.
 One evening a homeless bird knocks on his door so Big Jim offers him a home in his beard.
 Two more woodland animals move in and Jim’s beard gets rather crowded.
 Can he come up with a solution to their housing problem, both in the short term and in the long term?

-The Lumberjack’s Beard subtly hides an important message in an entertaining way.
+The Lumberjack’s Beard subtly conveys an important message in an entertaining way.
 Once Big Jim realises how much his work affects the bird, the porcupine and the beaver he resolves the problem, initially at personal cost.
-A relationship grows between him and the animals and our favourite double page spread comes at the end of the book and shows how Big Jim and his friends spend each season together watching new trees grow.
+A relationship grows between him and the animals, our favourite double page spread comes at the end of the book and shows how Big Jim and his friends spend each season together watching new trees grow.

 We love the colour scheme in Duncan Beedie’s illustrations.
 As befits the story he uses earthy colours and mixes fabulous double page spreads with smaller illustrations.
 Big Jim’s routine is the same every day but the illustrations wonderfully portray the little ways that this routine is disrupted by his new visitors, his beard becomes much less well groomed as the story progresses!